ifca-software/tutorial-pgbouncer/README.md

 ### Step 2: Start the Container

 1. SSH into the staging environment.
 2. Navigate to the directory containing your `docker-compose.yml` .
-Ensure that an `.env` file is set up in your environment.
+Ensure that a `.env` file is set up in your environment.
 3. Run `docker-compose up -d`.
 4. Verify that the images are running correctly `docker ps`.
 5. Have your application’s backend to connect to PgBouncer on port 6432 instead of the PostgreSQL server.